TechLabs-Aachen/react-workshop/README.md

 make use of this theory in the workshop!
 It's is for you the be able to explain the things that will happen.

+## How to read.

+Read it like a book (top to bottom, left to right, why am I explaining this).
+However, there will be some text that are Links like [>> This
+<<](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+At this points, you shall
+follow the Link (by Clicking it, omg you aint stupid) and come back once you read that chapter.

 ## Guide

 First, I would advise you to have a look into [History of Frontend